Gorilla Tag Custom Maps: How to Install and Play

 questpatcher 4

 When you launch the game, all Gorilla Tag custom maps you have installed can be accessed by going to the computer in your lair.
 Select the Map Loader tool using the keyboard and select your custom map.
-When you step on the teleport pad beside your computer, you will be sent to a game lobby for your map.
+You will be sent to a game lobby for your map when you step on the teleport pad beside your computer.

 gorilla tag custom maps orb to launch map

-You might have to launch Gorilla Tag, exit it, and relaunch it in order to get mods working for the first time.
+You might have to launch Gorilla Tag, exit it, and relaunch it to get mods working for the first time.

 Steam VR Headsets

-First, make sure your VR headset is attached to your computer and turned on.
-Then, download the Monke Mod Manager by clicking here and then clicking on MonkeModManager.exe.
+First, ensure your VR headset is attached to your computer and turned on.
+Then, download the Monke Mod Manager by clicking here and then on MonkeModManager.exe.

 monke mod manager download

-Double click on the EXE to run it and the Mod Manager will automatically find your Gorilla Tag install and load itself.
+Double-click on the EXE to run it, and the Mod Manager will automatically find your Gorilla Tag installed and load it.

 activate monke map loader